 - If you are facing financial difficulties during the pandemic, you may also be eligible for financial assistance through the federal government.

 - As of March 25, 2020, it is mandatory for returning international travellers and people with COVID-19 symptoms to self-isolate.
-If you do not self-isolate, you can be fined by law enforcement agencies.
+If you do not self-isolate, law enforcement agencies can fine you.
 More information on self-isolation is on the Government of Alberta’s website.

 - If you are a landlord of a condominium unit, go to our CPLEA resource, COVID-19: Information for Alberta Landlords and Tenants.